ricktbaker/docker-circleci-ecr-ecs/README.md

 See the [EC2 Container Service
 Resources Page](https://aws.amazon.com/ecs/) if you need more help on the above.

-You'll need AWS credentials that have access to ECR and ECS
+You'll need AWS credentials for the step below that have access to ECR and ECS

 ### CircleCi